ricktu288/ray-optics/README.md

 - The version of Node.js is too old.
 You can update Node.js to version 18 or later.
 - Some system dependencies for node-canvas are missing.
 You can find the instructions for installing the dependencies in the [node-canvas repository](https://github.com/Automattic/node-canvas).

 The full build may takes about half an hour to complete due to the generation of the large numbers of images for the gallery.
-See the following section if you only want to build the simulator.

 ## Development